fluffyrabbot/word-match-phoenix/game_bot/docs/fix_warnings_roadmap.md

 - Updated Nostrum.Api.create_message to Nostrum.Api.Message.create in listener and dispatcher modules
 - Added proper error handling for Nostrum API calls with logging
 - Completed all Logger deprecation fixes with proper context
+- Fixed test mocking for Nostrum API by creating proper mock modules for Nostrum.Api.Message and Nostrum.Api.Interaction
+- Updated error handler to use proper Nostrum API module aliases
+- Replaced Application.get_env with Application.compile_env in listener module
+- Removed unused functions from listener module
+- Added underscore prefix to unused variables in game_sessions/session.ex
+- Added underscore prefix to unused variables in domain/game_modes.ex
+- Added underscore prefix to unused variables in game projection
+- Added underscore prefix to unused variables in replay commands
+- Removed unused aliases from game modes and game sessions

 ### In Progress
 - Test coverage for new events and EventStore operations
 - Function grouping and organization
+- Addressing Application.get_env deprecation warnings in other modules
+- Adding underscore prefix to unused variables in other modules
+- Removing unused aliases from other modules

 ### Blocked Items
 - None